Resources Blog Tutoring Contact About Subscribe Login

 -This one is to double-check that you haven’t left anything worth mentioning.

 Tim is available for private tutoring, almost every day, to support you in writing your best Economics IAs.
-He's an expert IB Economics teacher (a fully IB-trained teacher and marker) with over 18 years of teaching experience. 🚀 Click here to meet with Tim on Zoom and talk through your work. 🚀
+He's an expert IB Economics teacher (a fully IB-trained teacher, marker and teacher-trainer) with over 20 years of teaching experience. 🚀 Click here to meet with Tim on Zoom and talk through your work. 🚀

-Tim also helps students with IB Business Management, IB Global Politics, IB History, IB English IOs, IB Biology IAs and College Admissions essays.
+Tim also helps students with many aspects of IB Diploma Program (details here).
+For example he helps with IB Business Management, IB Global Politics, IB History, IB English IOs, IB Biology IAs and College Admissions essays.